-A trip blank is provided with each shipping container of samples to be analyzed for VOC
+A trip blank is provided with each shipping container of samples to be analyzed for volatile organic compounds (VOC).

-(volatile organic compounds).
 The use of trip blanks provides a way to determine whether contamination of a sample container occurred during shipment from the manufacturer, while the container was in storage, during shipment to a contract analytical laboratory, or during analysis of a sample at a contract analytical laboratory.
 Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the contract analytical laboratory prior to shipping the sample bottles to BNL.
 If trip blanks are not provided by the contract analytical laboratory, then field sampling technicians prepare trip blanks before they collect the samples.
-Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2018.
+Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2019.

-Field blanks are collected to check for cross-contamination that may occur during sample collection.
+Field blanks are collected to check for crosscontamination that may occur during sample collection.
 A field blank consists of an aliquot of laboratory-grade water that is poured into a sample container in the field.
-For the Ground-water Monitoring Program, one field blank is collected for every 20 samples, or one per sampling round, whichever is more frequent.
+For the Groundwater Monitoring Program, one field blank is collected for every 20 samples, or one per sampling round, whichever is more frequent.
 Field blanks are analyzed for the same parameters as groundwater samples.
-For other programs, the frequency of field blank collection is based on their specific DQOs.
+For other programs, the frequency of field blank collection is based on their specific Data Quality Objectives (DQOs).

-In 2018, the most common contaminants detected in the trip, field, and equipment blanks included trace to low levels of methylene chloride and chlorobenzene.
-This is believed to be a byproduct of the hydrochloric acid preservative used for the samples.
-These compounds are commonly detected in blanks and do not pose significant problems with the reliability of the analytical results.
+In 2019, the most common contaminant detected in the trip, field, and equipment blanks was trace to low levels of methylene chloride..
+This is believed to be a laboratory contaminant due to its widespread use in commercial laboratories.
+This compound is commonly detected in blanks and does not pose significant problems with the reliability of the analytical results.
 Several other compounds were also detected, such as chloroform and methyl chloride at low levels.
 When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "nondetects" (see Section 9.4).
-The results from blank samples collected during 2018 did not indicate any significant impact on the quality of the results.
+The results from blank samples collected during 2019 did not indicate any significant impact on the quality of the results.